 After all, experience shows that life is exceptionally hard to kill.
 Following the Carboniferous rainforest collapse, the earth experienced mass extinctions, glaciations, firestorms, volcanic eruptions, and a whole host of other massive disruptions to the the ecosystem.
 Some, like the Permian-Triassic extinction event, came close to being the end of the line for life on this planet.

 The human species will likely survive in spite of itself, though in a world warped by the bitter cruelties of our ruling classes.
 We may in fact go on surviving quite a bit longer than some prognosticators may imagine.
 There will doubtless be consequences for the effects we have on the environment, but no species before us has has the ability to engineer around these consequences.
 No creatures but humans have ever had the resources to create a peaceful world amidst the chaos of natural history.
-We may rise to the occasion, and build a world for the masses who live on it.
+We must rise to the occasion and build a world for the masses who live on it.

 Michael Malloy is a student teacher, ecological researcher, and socialist from California’s Central Valley.
 He lives on a steady diet of political theory and Amtrak tickets, which he uses to attend conferences to speak about marine snails.